thiagobucca/minimalist-lovelace/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/thiagobucca/minimalist-lovelace)

-Simple and Minimalist Dashboard for Home Assistant.
-This is running on my Raspberry Pi 8Gb at Home inside a Docker Container for the past year, rock solid.
+Simple and Minimalistic Dashboard for Home Assistant Lovelace.
+This is running on my Raspberry Pi 8GB at Home as a Docker Container for the past year, rock solid.
 I made some changes mostly in stock custom room card to fit my needs.
 Feel free to get in touch and let me know what you think!